Here’s How I Make a Good Living Without Working Full Time

 As I explained in my post on income diversification, you should also aim to diversify the types of income you have coming in.

 Here's an example of some of the things we've done in recent years in each of the following four types or categories:

 1. Business (including freelancing): I make a little money from my websites, I write for blogs, and we both have some royalty income from books.

-2. Investments: We lend money to house-flippers, invest in Lending Club loans, have rental income, we accidentally flipped a condo for a profit and we made money twice in the last three years by selling our home and buying a cheaper one.
+2. Investments: We lend money to house-flippers, invest in Lending Club loans, have rental income, and we accidentally flipped a condo for a profit.
+We also made money twice in three years recently by selling our home and buying a cheaper one.

 You can find many more ways to make money here on The Penny Hoarder, including 103 ways to make money at home (yes, I'm writing this at home in pajamas).

 Of course, unless you have a "regular" and successful business (which sounds like a job to me), all of the examples given so far provide somewhat unpredictable income.

 That's why you should…